 With a variety of large international airports dotted in and around the city, its both time-efficient and cost-effective to plan your London airport transfers in advance.

 Our plan was to travel to London one day before the Cathay Pacific flight and stay overnight near Gatwick airport.
-This was just a safety measure to ensure we wouldn’t miss our Bali flight because of any unforeseen delays.
+This was just a safety measure to ensure we wouldn’t miss our Bali flight due to any unforeseen delays.

 Since Luton airport is 80 miles from Gatwick – on the other side of the city – we needed an inexpensive way of travelling between the two airports.